AnalogFeelings/Matcha/README.md

 > Implement a `SemaphoreSlim` for thread safety, and release it inside a `finally` block.
 > This will prevent deadlocks if an error occurs during logging.

+> [!TIP]
+> Matcha exposes the method used to generate the newline indentation strings, just use the
+> `Common` class and you'll find it!

 ## :inbox_tray: Downloads
 You can find this package in [NuGet](https://www.nuget.org/packages/MatchaLogger/).